 We amplified the coding regions from the aphid mitochondrial cytochrome c oxidase subunit I (CO1) gene and the cytochrome B (CytB) gene, as well as the Tryptophan synthase subunit B (TrpB).
 Fragments were amplified following the protocol reported in Popkin et al. (2017) with some modifications (Table S2).
 The final PCR volume was 30 μL, containing Buffer (1X), MgCl2 (1.5 mM), dNTP (0.1 mM), Forward and Reverse primers (0.7 μM), 5 μL of Taq polymerase (1 U), and 5 μL of DNA (1/10 dilution).
 Amplification products were visualized on an agarose gel 1.5% stained with ethidium bromide under ultraviolet light.
 We prepared four 96-well plates with 15 μL of PCR products and a negative control.
 Plates were sent to Eurofins Genomics France SAS for sequencing.

-Chromatograms were inspected and corrected manually with CodonCode Aligner version 8.0.1 (www.codoncode.com), .
+Chromatograms were inspected and corrected manually with CodonCode Aligner version 8.0.1 (www.codoncode.com), assigned as an ‘N’ when two peaks overlapped.
 Alignment, evaluation of all coding genes for frameshifts and elimination of pseudogenes were performed with MEGA version 7.0.26 (Kumar, Stecher, & Tamura, 2016).
 The neutral evolution of each gene, and thus its suitability for phylogenetic and population genetic analyses, was assessed with the McDonald and Kreitman test (Egea, Casillas, & Barbadilla, 2008; McDonald & Kreitman, 1991) (Table S3).
-Two samples of Brachycaudus helichrysi Kaltenbach, a pest of Prunus, for which sequences of CO1 (NCBI sequence identifiers: KX381827.1, KX381828.1), CytB (KX381989.1, KX381990.1), and TrpB (KX382153.1, KX38215.1) were available (Popkin et al., 2017), were used as the outgroup.
+Two samples of Brachycaudus helichrysi Kaltenbach, a pest of Prunus, for which sequences of CO1 (NCBI sequence identifiers: KX381827.1, KX381828.1), CytB (KX381989.1, KX381990.1), and TrpB (KX382153.1, KX38215.1) were available (Popkin et al., 2017), were added in the phylogenetic analyses.
 Sequences were concatenated, resulting in a data matrix of 86 concatenated sequences.

 Phylogenetic tree and taxonomic assignation